• Skip to primary navigation

 Instructions

 • In a saucepan over medium heat, add cherries, granulated sugar, lemon juice, cornstarch, and cinnamon.
 Stir to combine and bring to a simmer.
-Reduce heat to medium-low and cook for 8-10 minutes, or until mixture has thickened.
-If needed, add 1-2 tablespoons of water (if cherries are not releasing enough juice).
-Remove from heat and allow to cool.
+If cherries aren't very juicy, you may want to add 1-2 tablespoons of water to help them cook down.

 • On a lightly floured surface, roll out puff pastry sheets to approximately 12 inch squares.
 Cut each sheet into four squares.